influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/microsoftteams.md

     parent: event-handlers
 ---

 [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/group-chat-software) is a widely used "digital workspace" that facilitates communication among team members.
-Configure Kapacitor to send alert messages to a Microsoft Teams channel.
+Complete the following steps to configure Kapacitor to send alert messages to one or more Microsoft Teams channels:

-## Configuration
+## Configure Teams

-Set configuration options (and see default [option](#options) values) for the Microsoft Teams event handler in your `kapacitor.conf` file.
+1. Open your `kapacitor.conf` fileSet configuration options (and see default [option](#options) values) for the Microsoft Teams event handler in your `kapacitor.conf` file.
 Below is an example configuration:

 ```toml